-On August 13, 2019, Panther Partners, Inc. filed a putative shareholder class action lawsuit in the Supreme Court of the State of New York, New York County, Panther Partners, Inc., et al., v.
-Jerry Guo, et al., Index No. 654585/2019, against the Company, certain of its current and former executive officers and directors, and the underwriters from the Company's April 30, 2018 follow-on offering of common stock, (the "Follow-on Offering").
-The complaint purports to be brought on behalf of all purchasers of the Company's common stock in the Follow-on Offering and generally alleges that (i) each of the defendants, other than Abraham Pucheril, violated Section 11 of the Securities Act, and each of the defendants violated Section 12(a)(2) of the Securities Act, because documents related to the Company's Follow-on Offering, including the Company's registration statement and prospectus, were materially misleading by containing untrue statements of material fact and/or omitting to state material facts necessary to make such statements not misleading and (ii) the individual defendants acted as controlling persons within the meaning and in violation of Section 15 of the Securities Act.
-On November 22, 2019, the plaintiff filed an amended complaint, which contains substantially similar allegations and asserts the same claims as the initial complaint, described above.
-The plaintiff seeks, among other things, compensatory damages, costs and expenses, including counsel and expert fees, rescission or a rescissory measure of damages, and equitable and injunctive relief.
-On January 21, 2020, the defendants served motions to dismiss the amended complaint, which remain pending.
+On August 13, 2019, Panther Partners, Inc., filed a putative shareholder class action lawsuit in the Supreme Court of the State of New York, New York County, Panther Partners, Inc., et al., v.
+Jerry Guo et al., Index No 654585/2019, against the Company, certain of its current and former executive officers and directors, and the underwriters from our April 30, 2018 follow-on offering of common stock, (the "Follow-on Offering").
+The complaint, as later amended on November 22, 2019, purported to be brought on behalf of all purchasers of the Company's common stock in its Follow-on Offering and generally alleged that (i) each of the defendants, other than Abraham Pucheril, violated Section 11 of the Securities Act, and each of the defendants violated Section 12(a)(2) of the Securities Act, because documents related to our Follow-on Offering, including our registration statement and prospectus, were materially misleading by containing untrue statements of material fact and/or omitting to state material facts necessary to make such statements not misleading and (ii) the individual defendants acted as controlling persons within the meaning and in violation of Section 15 of the Securities Act.
+Plaintiff sought, among other things, compensatory damages, costs and expenses, including counsel and expert fees, rescission or a rescissory measure of damages, and equitable and injunctive relief.
+On October 4, 2021, the court granted motions to dismiss filed by the defendants.
+On November 4, 2021, plaintiff filed a notice of appeal.